-While still in its relative infancy, artificial intelligence (AI) is successfully aiding search engine giants with scanning, organizing, and prioritizing billions of pages on the web and helping those giants serve up content in milliseconds to all of us every second of every day.
+While still in its relative infancy, artificial intelligence (AI) is successfully aiding search engine giants, like Google, with scanning, organizing, and prioritizing billions of pages on the web and helping them serve up content solutions in milliseconds to all of us every second of every day.
 At the same time, AI is enabling digital media companies to automatically generate enormous amounts of content aimed at dominating the top slots on search engine result pages (SERPs).
-It's even starting to auto-generate advertising copy.
-(Gasp.)
-In a counter response, Google and other search engines have recently launched next-generation AI-powered algorithms to recognize and lower the quality scores of this machine-generated content by recognizing the actual context of a page instead of just the characters on it.
+In a counter response, Google and other search engines have launched next-generation AI-powered algorithms to recognize and lower the quality scores of this machine-generated content by recognizing the actual context of a page instead of just the characters on it.

-While this battle is currently human inspired at each turn, it makes me wonder if AI, and it's cousin machine learning, will soon truly learn the search engine optimization (SEO) game they're playing and start competing against each either in real-time.
+While this battle is currently human inspired at each turn, it makes me wonder if AI, and it's cousin machine learning, will soon truly learn the search engine optimization (SEO) game they're playing against each other and start competing in real-time.
 Left unfettered, how might the battle end?
 Will there be an apocalyptic explosion of the internet?
-And will SEOs like us end up relegated to simply watching the game and running reports?
+And will SEOs like us end up relegated to simply watching the game from a dashboard with no knobs?

-All this may sound like the trailer for a new sci-fi movie, but the SEO-related AI vs. AI battle is on.
+All this may sound like the trailer for a new CSI: Cyber episode, but the SEO-related AI vs. AI battle is on.
 Stay calm though, you won't have to hire an army of AI experts of your own to work your way onto page one SERPs tomorrow.
 You simply need to double-down on the SEO fundamentals leading experts like Search Engine Land continue to preach.

-Remember when a sound SEO strategy focused on getting numerous backlinks to your site to demonstrate perceived global “popularity” and ensuring your pages were properly full of the keywords you wanted to be ranked high for?
+Remember when a sound SEO strategy focused on getting numerous backlinks to your site to demonstrate perceived global “popularity”, and then ensuring your pages were properly full of the keywords you wanted to be ranked high for?
 If you put keywords in the URL (or page address) of your pages and wrote a decent meta description, search engine robots (aka “search bots”) would find your pages and reward them with high ranks.
 Publish and link a few related blogs and you'd inch your way even further towards the top of page one.
 You might have even hired an SEO team to overtly create a bunch of backlinks and stuff your pages with keywords for you.
 But search engine giants got smart.
 Over the last decade, Google—with its “Panda”, “Penguin”, and “Hummingbird” algorithms—has been hyper-focused on improving the user experience (UX).
-When a web user performs a search, Google avoids website pages that have been intentionally designed to get high rankings with little dedication to the payoff they'll provide to the user who clicks on such a link listed on a SERP.
+When a web user performs a search, Google avoids website pages that have been intentionally designed to get high rankings with little dedication to the payoff they'll provide to the user.
 The term “black hat” (sometimes spelled blackhat) was coined to categorize this aggressive strategy.
-But as leading SEO expert, Neil Patel, points out, we actually can learn from these black hat techniques.
+But as leading SEO expert, Neil Patel, points out, we can actually learn from these black hat techniques.
 He says,

-AI experts continue to become exponentially savvier at auto-generating massive amounts of search-related content in human-like forms, and in many cases they've been effective.
-But in response, Google has added “RankBrain”, a machine-learning system, to their Hummingbird search algorithm.
+As black hat SEO experts are becoming exponentially savvier at auto-generating massive amounts of search-related content in human-like forms, Google has responded with “RankBrain”, a machine-learning system that's been added to their Hummingbird search algorithm.
 It has given their search bots an evolving understanding of the actual meaning of the query each person is making.
 Now, instead of using simple keyword matching, the algorithm can infer what a person is thinking when they search.
 The same algorithm knows how to match the content on a company's web pages based on all the words on these pages with this inference in mind.
 In addition, the algorithm can measure how a person truly communicates intellectually and will most effectively deliver a positive payoff to a person's search.
-In so doing, Google has not only created the ideal user experience by serving up pages that most closely relate to a user's real desire, they've also made it easier for the average B-to-B marketer without an army of AI experts, to produce high quality content that can openly compete for page one rankings using “white hat” techniques that are of higher moral standards and are solution oriented.
+In so doing, Google has not only created the ideal user experience by serving up pages that most closely relate to true real desire, they've also made it easier for the average B-to-B marketer without an army of AI experts, to produce high quality content that can openly compete for page one rankings using “white hat” techniques that are of higher moral standards, and are more desrable results in a search.

 There are many pundits of SEO strategy, all with varying opinions and formulas for success.
 At Strand, we study the leaders specializing in B-to-B SEO and apply our 25 years of experience marketing to engineers to uncover and apply the most fundamentally sound foundation for our client's SEO success.